Linear Regression from Strategic Data Sources: An Aitken-Type Theorem for Nash Equilibria

 \section{An Aitken-Type Theorem for Nash Equilibria}

 Until this point, we have assumed that the analyst uses the generalized least-square estimator~\eqref{glsq} to estimate model $\betab$.
-In the non-strategic case, where $\lambdab$ (and, equivalently, the added noise variance) is fixed, the generalized least-square estimator is known to satisfy a strong optimality property: the so-called Aitken/Gauss-Markov theorem, which we briefly review below, states that it is the best linear unbiased estimator, a property commonly refered to as BLUE.
-In this section, we give an extension of this theorem, in the strategic case where $\lambdabeq$ is not a priori fixed, but is the equilibrium reached by users, itself depending on the estimator used by the analyst.
+In the non-strategic case, where $\lambdab$ (and, equivalently, the added noise variance) is fixed, the generalized least-square estimator is known to satisfy a strong optimality property: the so-called Aitken/Gauss-Markov theorem, which we briefly review below, states that it is a ``Best Linear Unbiased Estimator'', a property commonly referred to as BLUE.
+In this section, we investigate how this result extends in the strategic case, i.e., when $\lambdabeq$ is not a priori fixed but is the equilibrium reached by agents; crucially, the latter depends on the estimator used by the analyst.